 Why Access Comprehensive DMV Driving Records?

 Motor vehicle records (MVRs) are an excellent way to evaluate job applicants and review the status of current employees by identifying those with unsafe driving records.
-This type of background check is critical for all employees who will drive vehicles or operate equipment as part of their job duties, because it can lower the company’s liability risks.
+This type of employee screening is critical for all employees who will drive vehicles or operate equipment as part of their job duties, because it can lower the company’s liability risks.

 Annual MVR records are also required on all employees of companies regulated by the U.S. Department of Transportation (DOT).

 What Are the Benefits of Using Motor Vehicle Records?